soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 choose the information to be needed by the slave service, usually is the minimum required, a subset of the master data (e.g. email and address from a customer data table/collection).

-In every CRUD operation to the data you must replicate this change to the slave service, using an async HTTP client with a retry policy could work but if your services have dependencies between more than one service this will be a mesh.
-Also, if one of the services is down, and your fail to sync your data (even with the retries), you need some kind of mechanism to continue in the same point you were at the beginning of the failure.
-On the other hand, due to the asynchronicity of the data sync process between services you will face another problem: eventual consistency, so you have to choose between synchronous data sync process or async one, dependending on your use case.
+In every operation to the data that change it, you must replicate this change to the slave service.
+Using an async HTTP client with a retry policy could work, but if your services have dependencies between more than one service this will be a mesh.
+Also, if one of the services is down, and you fail to sync your data (even with the retries), you need some kind of mechanism to continue in the same point you were at the beginning of the failure.
+On the other hand, due to the asynchronicity of the data sync process you will face another problem: eventual consistency, so you have to choose between synchronous data sync process or async one, depending on your use case.

 Additionally, you have to maintain the retro-compatibility in the APIs, in the **Idea 1** this is done by communication channels between teams and telling them the change on the database, here is the same, and you could follow two ways, the first one is done in three steps always:

-1. If you have to add a new field you don't have to do anything, if you have to update or remove one field, add new a field (with the updated info) and/or deprecated old one.
+1. If you have to add a new field you don't have to do anything, if you have to update or remove one field, add a new field (with the updated info) and/or deprecated old one.
-2. Communicate to the other teams to let them update.
+2. Communicate to other teams to let them update.
 3. When they are done (or a due date is reached), remove the deprecated field of step 1.

 The other way is to version the APIs, this is usually used for big changes in the API.

 ### Separated services and database with a message broker (Idea 3)

+Finally, you want to avoid the data loss, failure in HTTP calls between long service chains and the scale problems of the **Idea 2**.
+A message broker come to the table, instead of doing the synchronisation with HTTP calls you could create the channel with a publisher/subscriber tool, all the fancy features like failure tolerance, high availability and scalability are covered in such tools and will free you about all of your problems... but all of this is priceless?
+Sure not, the first thing that you have to know is that this solution is the most advanced one and the most complex one.

 ### Conclusion